wsdt/Python_Voice_Chatbot/README.md

 Start main.py to use the full functional home assistant.
 I recommend that you use Docker, for that I have provided a [Dockerfile](https://github.com/wsdt/Python_HomeAssistant/blob/master/docker/Dockerfile).

 ### Confidential.py
 You might need the CONFIDENTIAL.py file to use this assistant without restrictions.
-For that I provided a CONFIDENTIAL_Template.py-File which contains example parameters.
+For that I provided a [CONFIDENTIAL_Template.py-File](https://github.com/wsdt/Python_HomeAssistant/blob/master/CONFIDENTIAL_Template.py) which contains example parameters.
 Please change all params and then rename the file to "CONFIDENTIAL.py".
+I added the confidential file to the projects [.gitignore](https://github.com/wsdt/Python_HomeAssistant/blob/master/.gitignore).

 ### Docker-Ready
 To start the bot without any complications I made a Dockerfile for you guys.
 Just switch to the subdirectory 'docker' and you will see the Dockerfile.